hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent/building-blocks.md

 **Building Block**|**Definition**|**Code Name**
 :-----:|:-----:|:-----:
-Cryptography|A suite of cryptographic primitives to ensure properties of integrity, authenticity, and confidentiality of any data we store and process in a provably secure manner.|Apollo
+Cryptography|A suite of cryptographic primitives to ensure properties of integrity, authenticity and confidentiality of any data we store and process in a provably secure manner.|Apollo
-Decentralized Identifiers (DID)|A suite of decentralized identifier (DID) operations to create, manage and resolve standards-based decentralized identifiers in a user-controlled manner.|Castor
+Decentralized Identifiers (DID)|A suite of decentralized identifier (DID) operations to create, manage and resolve standards based decentralized identifiers in a user-controlled manner.|Castor
-Verifiable Credentials|A suite of credential operations to issue, manage, and verify standards-based verifiable credentials in a privacy-preserving manner.|Pollux
+Verifiable Credentials|A suite of credential operations to issue, manage and verify standards based verifiable credentials in a privacy preserving manner.|Pollux
-DIDComm V2|A set of secure, standards-based communications protocols to establish and manage trusted, peer-to-peer connections and interactions between DIDs in a transport-agnostic and interoperable manner.|Mercury
+DIDComm V2|A set of secure, standards based communications protocols to establish and manage trusted, peer-to-peer connections and interactions between DIDs in a transport agnostic and interoperable manner.|Mercury

 ## Apollo - Cryptography Module
 Apollo is one of the building blocks of Atala Prism, and it is a suite of cryptographic primitives that ensure the security of data stored and processed within the platform.
 Cryptographic primitives are mathematical algorithms and protocols that form the foundation for secure communication and data protection.